 from around the globe, representing a variety of voices and viewpoints that challenge

-The first half of the Festival will feature six films.
+The first half of the Festival will feature four films.
 Unless noted, all screenings

 will be in the Mott Community College Regional Technology Center Auditorium on the

 Flint campus.
 The second half of the film festival will be at Kettering University,

 Jyoti Singh, or Nirbhaya (Fearless) as she would be known, was a medical student from

 a working class family in Delhi, India.
 India's Daughter tells the story of Jyoti’s

 brutal gang rape and murder in 2012 as she rode a bus home with a friend after watching

 a film.
 Because she was outside her home at night without her family present, she